epmarinho/astroclassifier/README.md

 # astroclassifier

-A first step to build an astronomical images classification using a VGG network.
+A first step toward building an astronomical image classification using a VGG network.
-To modify the CNN architecture edit carefully the code hyperparms.py
+To modify the CNN architecture, carefully edit the code hyperparms.py